The 8th Wonder of the World: Stern King Kong Tutorial

 - Save Ann: Shoot flashing shots to build a jackpot at the gong, with combos increasing the award by further amounts.
 After three lit gong hits, the fourth gong hit is lit on a hurry-up timer for the total value of all three prior gong shots.

 - Cross the Chasm: Alternate between the cliffs ramp and upper loop to help get six explorers across the chasm.
 The right spinner will always divert the ball to the mini-flipper during this mode to assist with cliffs ramp shots.
-Losing explorers will reduce mode scoring, look out!

-- Escape the Swamp: Shoot the flashing shots to build up the value of the jackpot scored at the punchback shot, with rapidly flashing shots adding 2x to the jackpot award.
+- Escape the Swamp: Shoot the flashing shots to build up the value of the jackpot scored at the punchback shot.
+Multiply the jackpot by making a shot from the upper flipper: side ramp for 2x, upper loop for 3x, or river for 4x.
 The mode ends after scoring three punchback jackpots.

-Climbing the Building
+Climbing the Building & NYC Events

 Certain shots are lit yellow over the course of the game to ascend the building.
 As the game progresses, more and more shots are lit, and the thresholds to ascend each building level appropriately increase.
 This rule is reminiscent of White Water’s hazard rule but gives different awards with each level reached.
+For instance, 100 ft awards 5M & a map segment, while 200 ft lights extra ball and the island lock.

 Biplane Attack